cyrex562/zeromq/old/SupportedPlatforms.md

 - these are monitored periodically by the project maintainers, and efforts are made to fix any broken builds or tests in a timely manner
 - it is a precondition for a release that no builds or tests of these platforms are broken

-Supported platforms with known active users
+Supported platforms with known Active users
 - have recently been reported to the maintainers (e.g. via pull requests modifying this document) as having working builds and possibly tests

-Supported platforms without known active users
+Supported platforms without known Active users
 - have some platform-specific code within libzmq, but it is not known if it is still working
 - have been reported to the maintainers as having working builds and possibly tests only significant time/changes ago
 - or are assumed to work due to similarity to the above platforms

 Unsupported platforms
 - are either reported to be non-working for some reason that is not trivial to fix or are explicitly missing some required platform-specific code